-BHRT can help boost hormone levels that have dropped due to age-related factors or others.
+BHRT can help boost hormone levels that have dropped due to age-related or other health factors.
 In women going through their menopausal years, the specific hormone replacement therapy can reduce and ease severe menopause symptoms that include:

 - Loss of sex drive

 - Sleep problems

 - Memory loss

 - Hot flashes

 That aside, hormone replacement therapy can also help lower the risk of cataracts, tooth loss, and diabetes while it may even have cosmetic benefits such as reducing wrinkles, improving skin elasticity, boosting skin moisture, and enhancing skin thickness.
 At the same time, BHRT has been found to improve the quality of life of people undergoing chemotherapy by enabling them to find relief from symptoms related to their treatment (insomnia, incontinence, migraines, etc).
 Overall, bioidentical hormone replacement therapy plays a pivotal role in one’s well-being, health, and wellness.